jpetazzo/pipework/README.md

 Voilà!

+## Using a different netmask

+The IP addresses given to `pipework` are directly passed to the `ip addr` tool; so you can append a subnet size using traditional CIDR notation.

+I.e.:

+    pipework br1 $CONTAINERID 192.168.4.25/20

+Don't forget that all containers should use the same subnet size;
+pipework is not clever enough to use your specified subnet size for the first container, and retain it to use it for the other containers.

+s
 ## Connect a container to a local physical interface

 Let's pretend that you want to run two Hipache instances, listening on real